Maniche: Dynamo and Chelsea

+Atlético Madrid

 Maniche was signed by Atlético Madrid in late August 2006.
-Partnering countrymen Costinha and Zé Castro, he scored four goals in 28 La Liga matches in his first season as the capital team finished seventh.
+Partnering his compatriots Costinha and Zé Castro, he scored four goals in 28 La Liga matches in his first season in a seventh-place finish.

 Following a run-in with Atlético coach, Javier Aguirre, Maniche was cut from the squad, and agreed to join Inter Milan on a January loan, running for the second part of 2007–08.
-Splitting time between the bench and the first eleven in eight Serie A appearances, he managed to score one goal, in a 22 March 2008, 1–2 home defeat against Juventus FC, also hitting the post in stoppage time.
+Splitting time between the bench and the starting eleven in eight Serie A appearances, he managed to score one goal, in a 1–2 home defeat to Juventus FC on 22 March, also hitting the post in stoppage time.

-In July 2008, Maniche returned to Atlético Madrid, playing a major part in the Colchoneros early season, as the club had returned to the UEFA Champions League after a 12-year absence.
+In July 2008, Maniche returned to Atlético Madrid, playing a major part in the Colchoneros early season as they had returned to the UEFA Champions League after a 12-year absence.
 In late February 2009, however, he was ousted after a new quarrel with the management, now led by former club player Abel Resino.

 According to additional reports in the Spanish press, Maniche was deemed surplus to requirements in Madrid after he rejected the club's offer of a new deal, as his contract was going to expire on 30 June 2009.

-"We informed Maniche three or four weeks ago that we wanted to renew his contract" said Atlético's general manager Miguel Ángel Gil Marín."
+"We informed Maniche three or four weeks ago that we wanted to renew his contract", said Atlético's general manager Miguel Ángel Gil Marín."

 "We really wanted him to accept the conditions and sign the contract.
 It is a shame for us."

-Maniche was released from contract on 6 May, even before the season was over, being left available to sign for any club, with a return to Porto one of the possible destinations.
+Maniche was released on 6 May 2009.

+1. FC Köln

 On 20 July 2009, Maniche moved to the Bundesliga with 1.
 FC Köln, signing a two-year deal and rejoining former Benfica and Portugal teammate Petit.
+He scored the first of his three goals on 27 October, closing the 3–0 away victory over SV Eintracht Trier 05 in the last 16 of the DFB-Pokal.

 Return to Portugal

-Maniche left after only one season in Germany and, on 16 June 2010, returned to his native country, signing a one-year deal (plus an option for two further seasons) with the club he still had not represented in the Portuguese Big Three, Sporting CP.
+Maniche left after only one season in Germany, and on 16 June 2010 he returned to his native country, signing a one-year deal (plus an option for two further seasons) with the club he still had not represented in the Portuguese Big Three, Sporting CP.
 Frequently injured during his spell with the Lions and vastly underperforming, the 33-year-old terminated his contract by mutual consent – even though he had automatically renewed it in December after appearing in his 20th competitive game– on 6 July 2011; in May of the following year, not being able to find a new team, he decided to retire.

-On 12 June 2013, Maniche was appointed as assistant at Paços de Ferreira after his former Porto and international teammate Costinha was hired as the manager.
-Three years later he was hired in the same role alongside the same boss at Segunda Liga side Académica de Coimbra, but left after four months due to personal reasons.
+On 12 June 2013, Maniche was appointed as assistant at F.C.
+Paços de Ferreira after his former Porto and international teammate Costinha was hired as the manager.
+Three years later, he was hired in the same role alongside the same boss at Segunda Liga side Académica de Coimbra, but left four months later for personal reasons.